 - vaccination – having tetanus does not make you immune, so you should be immunised.

 Seek medical advice for dirty wounds or wounds where the skin has been penetrated.
 The doctor may advise you to have a tetanus booster shot, depending on how long it is since your last tetanus dose.
 If you have not had any previous immunisations against tetanus, a full course of three doses should be given.
 If the doctor thinks the type of wound you have might encourage the growth of tetanus bacteria, you might also receive tetanus immunoglobulin.

 Immunisation against tetanus

 In Victoria, the tetanus vaccine is available in a number of combined immunisations that also contain vaccines against other serious and potentially fatal diseases.
 The type of combined vaccine used will depend on your age.

 Protection against tetanus is available under the National Immunisation Program Schedule.
 In Victoria, immunisation against tetanus is free of charge for:

 - children at two, four and six months of age – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)

 - children at four years of age – in the form of a diphtheria, tetanus, whooping cough and polio vaccine (four-in-one vaccine)

-- students in year 10 of secondary school – a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine).
+- adolescents in secondary school (or age equivalent) – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine).
 The dose can also be given by a doctor or at a council community immunisation session.